 The Company is in the development stage, has incurred significant losses since inception, and continued to incur losses in its fiscal year ended June 30, 2001.
 As of June 30, 2001, the Company had cash and cash equivalents of \$9,765,055 and current liabilities of \$1,768,659.
 The Company believes it may raise additional working capital through equity or debt financing to fund its planned activities of fiscal 2002.
-If the Company is unable to obtain additional debt or equity financing and ultimately attain profitability, it may not be able to fund its planned activities.
-If it is unable to fund it planned activities, it may not be able to continue as a going concern.
+If the Company is unable to obtain additional debt or equity financing and ultimately attain profitability, it may not be able to fund its planned activities, it may not be able to continue as a going concern.
 The financial statements do not include any adjustments relating to the recoverability and classification of reported asset amounts or the amount and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.
 The Company is currently in discussions with third parties to obtain additional funding; however, to date, no formal agreements have been executed.